IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“In science it often happens that scientists say, "You know that's a really good argument; my position is mistaken," and then they would actually change their minds and you never hear that old view from them again.
 They really do it.
 It doesn't happen as often as it should, because scientists are human and change is sometimes painful.
 But it happens every day.
 I cannot recall the last time something like that happened in politics or religion.”

+>“Ethnocentrism, xenophobia and nationalism are these days rife in many parts of the world.
+Government repression of unpopular views is still widespread.
+False or misleading memories are inculcated.
+For the defenders of such attitudes, science is disturb­ing.
+It claims access to truths that are largely independent of ethnic or cultural biases.
+By its very nature, science transcends national boundaries.
+Put scientists working in the same field of study together in a room and even if they share no common spoken language, they will find a way to communicate.
+Science itself is a transnational language.
+Scientists are naturally cosmo­politan in attitude and are more likely to see through efforts to divide the human family into many small and warring factions.
+'There is no national science,' said the Russian playwright Anton Chekhov, 'just as there is no national multiplication table.'
+(Likewise, for many, there is no such thing as a national religion, although the religion of nationalism has millions of adherents.)”

 >“Nothing disturbs me more than the glorification of stupidity.”

 >![alt text]({{site.baseurl}}/images/posts/pbdot.jpeg "Pale blue dot")<br>